Loading a content

 absolute position, exactly as if a number was directly communicated, you can

-Thus to start at exactly the second 30
+Thus to start at exactly the second 30, you can write:

 player.load(playlistUrl, {